zstoimchev/zstoimchev/README.md

 <p align="center">
 I'm Computer Science student from Macedonia currently based in Koper, Slovenia.
 I'm doing my bachelors at the University of Primorska.
 Prior to that, i finished Gymnasium. </p>

-- 🔭 I’m currently working on CS degree at UP FAMNIT
+- 🔭 I’m currently working on bachelors in CS at UP FAMNIT
 - 🤔 I’m looking for help with math, expecially Analysis I and Algebra I
-- 🌏 My website is in progress, <a>this will be the hyperlink**</a>
+- 🌏 My website is in progress, <a href="">this will be the hyperlink**</a>

-- first dot
+- 📫 Reach me on my email: <a href = "mailto: zivkostoimcev1551@outlook.com">zivkostoimcev1551@outlook.com</a>
+✨

 <!--
-**zstoimchev/zstoimchev** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:

 - 🔭 I’m currently working on CS degree ...
 - 🌱 I’m currently learning ...
 - 👯 I’m looking to collaborate on ...